Frequently Asked Questions

 Ognomy comes from the Greek word “physiognomy” which is the art of diagnosis based on facial expression/structure.
 Since telemedicine is truly a face-to-face visit with your provider, physiognomy surely plays a role!

 Ognomy is covered by most major insurances, including Medicare and Medicaid, in most regions.
-If not covered by your insurance or if you have a high-deductible plan, we offer the most reasonable self-pay options for you.
+If not covered by your insurance or if you have a high-deductible plan or no health insurance at present, we offer the most reasonable self-pay options for you.

 The Ognomy home apnea test tracks the number of obstructive apnea, central apnea and hypopnea events that occur during the recording.
 It calculates the Apnea-Hypopnea Index (AHI) which is the key metric used to diagnose sleep apnea.